yihui/formatR/README.md

-This package provides a GUI (by gWidgets and prefers gWidgetsRGtk2) to format R source code.
-Spaces and indent will be added to the code automatically, so that R code will be more human-readable and tidy.
+This package can be used to reformat R code: spaces and indent will be added to R code automatically, so that the code will be more human-readable and tidy.
+This package also provides a GUI (by gWidgets and prefers gWidgetsRGtk2) to format R source code.

 To install from CRAN, use